 In May 2020, the Company filed an amendment to its certificate of incorporation to authorize 15,313,382 shares of Series D Preferred and 8,973,261 shares of Series D-1 convertible preferred stock ("Series D-1 Preferred").
 The Company entered into a stock purchase agreement with certain investors and issued 15,313,382 shares of Series D Preferred for gross proceeds of approximately \$107,500.
 Upon the achievement of a clinical trial milestone, as defined in the stock purchase agreement, the Series D investors will be obligated to purchase 2,991,087 shares of Series D-1 Preferred for gross proceeds of approximately \$35,833.
 In addition, the Series D investors will have the right to purchase up to 5,982,174 shares of Series D-1 Preferred ("Additional Series D-1 Preferred") at a price of \$11.98 per share following achievement of the clinical development milestone discussed above and the receipt of certain preclinical data as defined in the stock purchase agreement.
-Unless previously exercised, the option to purchase the Additional Series D-1 Preferred will terminate (i) eight days after the filing of a registration statement on Form S-1 for the IPO or (ii) in the event that the clinical development milestone discussed above occurs after the filing of a registration statement on a Form S-1 for the IPO and prior to the consummation of the Company's IPO, upon the consummation of the Company's IPO.
+Unless previously exercised, the option to purchase the Additional Series D-1 Preferred will terminate (i) eight days after the filing of a registration statement on a Form S-1 for the IPO and prior to the consummation of the Company's IPO, upon the consummation of the Company's IPO.
 The Company concluded that the tranche features are not freestanding financing instruments as the right to purchase the future tranches are not legally detachable from the shares of Series D Preferred Stock.
 Additionally, the Company concluded that no beneficial conversion features were present at initial issuance.